90+ Natural Food Dye Alternatives for Sensory Activities

 Image Credit: © Neonci via Canva.com

-Looking to colour your food yellow?
-Here are some ingredients you can use to make your own natural yellow food colouring at home:
+Looking to color your food yellow?
+Here are some ingredients you can use to make your own natural yellow food coloring at home:

 Picture of a spoon containing green spirulina powder.